Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "...Director, we need you to send out an emergency recall and bring *My Other Spaceship Is The Millennium Falcon* back to port," he said.

-"That’ll cost millions…" Adele pointed out.
+"That’ll cost millions..."
+Adele pointed out.
 She didn’t expect him to give a fuck.

 "Aye.
 We still need you to do it."